Our Roadmap to Social Impact

 Predict the future by creating it

-Our Theory of Change outlines the logic, metrics, and milestones that guide every project, partnership, and conversation we lead.
+Our Theory of Change clarifies the inputs, milestones, and indicators that guide every project and partnership.

-This framework is our blueprint for ensuring transparency, accountability, and measurable results across the United States.
+It is our blueprint for transparency, accountability, and measurable results across the United States.